wp-plugins/wiqet-photo-voice-and-webcam-video-personal-presentation-plugin/readme.txt

     * upload music files
     * make webcam videos

-Request your API key now via http://www.wiqet.com/index.php?lang=english&pageid=165 together with your domainname e.g. http://www.xxx.com.
+Request your API key now via http://www.wiqet.com/index.php?lang=english&pageid=165 together with your domainname e.g. http://xxx.xxx (without the wwww).

 All Wiqets are viewed in the fancy Wiqet player.
 Because this is a Flash tool you can determine the size of the Player in your post.